Cauliflower Fried Rice will trick your tastebuds in the best way possible. This 20 minute low-carb recipe tastes like regular fried rice!

 Ingredients

-- 1 teaspoon + 1 Tablespoon sesame oil, divided
+- 4 teaspoons sesame oil, divided

 - 2 eggs

-- 1 small head cauliflower (see notes)
+- 1 small head cauliflower, see notes

 - 1/2 cup frozen mixed vegetables

-- 2 green onions
+- 2 green onions, chopped

-- 3 cloves garlic, minced
+- 3 cloves garlic, pressed or minced

 - salt and pepper